josejhkim/tp/docs/DeveloperGuide.md

 This command is useful for choosing which wedding the user wants to see and edit using the GUI.

+**System Behavior:**
+- The active wedding setting is not preserved between application sessions.
+- When the application is restarted, no wedding is set as active.
+- Users must explicitly set their working wedding after each application launch.

+**Design Rationale:**
+- The active wedding setting is designed for the current session only.
+- This design choice provides several benefits:
+    1. **Explicit Context**: Users must consciously choose which wedding they want to work with at the start of each session.
+    2. **Safety**: Prevents accidental modifications to the wrong wedding by requiring explicit selection.
+    3. **Clarity**: Ensures users are always aware of which wedding they are currently viewing and modifying.
+    4. **Fresh Start**: Each session begins with a clean slate, reducing the chance of confusion from previous sessions.
+    5. **Intentional Workflow**: Encourages users to be deliberate about which wedding they are working on.

 <div style="page-break-after: always;"></div>

 ### `weddingOverview` Command